 Here’s some brutal honesty for you, you will never succeed on social media if you do not respect social media.
 No one is forcing you to be on Social Media.
 I do think that as an Entrepreneur you should be, but no one is forcing you so if you will not respect social media and make the necessary investment it will not work for you.

 I have always felt that Caribbean entrepreneurs weren’t making enough use of Social Media, I have written some articles about how they can take full advantage of the many opportunities social media offers for their businesses but always felt like I can do more.

 When I was wrapping up my masters a couple of months ago, I had to conduct a research study; I looked at how storytelling and social media intersected In the nonprofit sector.
 That research got me interested in social media research in general.
 When a few of my entrepreneur’s friends from the Caribbean started asking me which social media platforms they should be on and what are the best practices for these I decided to conduct a mini research to find out.

 When I younger, I wanted to become a soca artist.
 I even started writing songs with my friends, but I quickly realized I didn’t have what it took, so I decided to focus on what I was good at.
 In the past, soca artists advertised themselves to the public with the help of radio stations, DJs, and promoters, who booked them for shows.
 Therefore, artists didn’t have much control over their brands; however, because of technological advancements, the script has been flipped.
 Today’s technology now gives artists a significant say regarding the distribution and exposure of their musical products.

 Is your online brand struggling to make an impact on your intended audience?
-Would you like trusted professionals to apply proven techniques that will improve your online presence?
+Would you like a trusted professional to help you apply proven techniques that will improve your online presence?
 If so, I have something for you.
 Join My “Inner Circle” Community and Get Coaching From Me Each Month On your Social Media Efforts.